europa-report/documents/milestone_four.md

 * Goal #2: Accumulate and track the numbers of the users in the selected subreddit communities from the beginning of semester to the end of the semester by each day.
 * Goal #3: Accumulate and track the numbers of the posts in the selected subreddit communities from the beginning of semester to the end of the semester by each day.
 * Goal #4: Identify the factors supporting the growth or decline of selected subreddit communities.
-* Goal #5: Create a consistent realtime data visualiztion.
+* Goal #5: Create a consistent real-time data visualization.

 ## Stakeholders